Cranston, Rhode Island Contested Divorce Lawyer

 The issues you need to decide during a divorce are the most difficult you will ever face.
 It's understandable that it can cause conflict and uncertainty.
 If division of marital property, child custody arrangements and the possibility of spousal support are up in the air or in conflict, contact the law office of Cranston, Rhode Island contested divorce lawyer Steven A. Robinson.

-For 31 years, Mr. Robinson has been representing clients in negotiations and in litigation in family court.
+For over 30 years, Mr. Robinson has been representing clients in negotiations and in litigation in family court.
 No matter how complex your Rhode Island divorce case, Mr. Robinson can help you arrive at a resolution of the issues.
 If you think the divorce will be amiable you can also look into divorce mediation.

 - Marital property division – Almost every divorce will involve the division of marital assets and debt.
 Conflict can arise when determining which assets are marital assets, when the value of an asset is contested, and when one partner acts irresponsibly during the divorce and "wastes" assets that should be divided.

 - Spousal support/alimony – In Rhode Island, either spouse can petition the family court judge to receive spousal support.
 The judge's decision to award alimony will depend upon the length of the marriage, the reason support is needed, the income of the parties, and other factors.